sonic2kk/steamtinkerlaunch/README.md

 *(it was also removed from archive.org with the note "Item not available The item is not available due to issues with the item's content." )*
 When found it will be extracted and installed automatically into the corresponding `WINEPREFIX`, else a requester pops up.

-[Tweak](#Tweaks) with automatic support already implemented for Several tweaks, which apply required tweaks automatically to get games working are bundled, but the feature might be removed, because of total lack of any user contribution.

 #### Vortex
 [Vortex Mod Manager](https://github.com/Nexus-Mods/Vortex)